sharship/Intro-to-Entity-Framework/README.md

 - Delete;

 ## Entity Framework:
-..A layer of abstraction between application and database.
+A layer of abstraction between application and database.

-### Database First
+#### Database First
 Start with DB, and "generate" code class from DB schema.

 #### Code First